javirro/tech-trove/README.md

 ## Install dependencies
 npm must be used to install dependencies because project has package-lock.json.
-If you want to install yarn, before install dependencies remove package-lock.json file.
+If you want to install using yarn, before install dependencies remove package-lock.json file to avoid conflicts with yarn.lock.

 ```
 npm install